Cuda-Chen/cuda-chen.github.io/_posts/neon-clmul.md

 - normal: 0x1EDC6F41
 - bit-reflected: 0x82F63B78

-What's more, the implementation uses the bit-reflected way.
+What's more, we use the bit-reflected way for implementation.
 For the reasons of using bit-reflected method, you can refer to Fastest CRC32 for x86, Intel and AMD, + comprehensive derivation and discussion of various approaches [^2].